 However, while humans have caused the destruction of many habitats, we have also created important habitats of artificial origin.
 Washlands, originally created for flood defence, are now of international importance for birds, as well as for harbouring rare wetland plants.
 The Ouse Washes and the Nene Washes were both man-made and now represent 41.5% of all the Sites of Special Scientific Interest (SSSIs) area in the county.

-A Drainage Ditch Officer has been in post since September 2005 to raise the profile of wildlife associated with drainage ditches and promote wildlife-sympathetic ditch management in the Fenland area.
+An Environmental Officer has been in post since September 2005 to raise the profile of wildlife associated with drainage ditches and promote wildlife-sympathetic ditch management in the Fenland area.